-This 24 credit hour program of study is designed for individuals who have a degree and wish to become certified teachers in Texas.
+This program is designed for individuals who have a degree and wish to become certified teachers in Texas.
 The SRSU Post Baccalaureate Initial Certification Program was approved as an alternative route to teacher certification by the State Board for Educator Certification in the spring of 2003 and meets the No Child Left Behind (NCLB) requirements of "highly qualified teacher."
-Candidates who possess a four-year baccalaureate degree from an accredited college/university with a major (or at least 24 semester credit hours/12 upper division semester credit hours) may apply for the SRSU alternative Post Baccalaureate Initial Certification Program.
-The SRSU Post Baccalaureate Initial Certification Program may be amended at any time to meet the needs of the program as necessary or to comply with local, state or federal guidelines/laws.
+Candidates who possess a four-year baccalaureate degree from an accredited college/university with a major (or at least 24 semester credit hours/12 upper division semester credit hours; if seeking math or science 7-12 certification, 15 math and science upper division semester credit hours required may apply for the SRSU alternative Post Baccalaureate Initial Certification Program.
+The SRSU Post Baccalaureate Initial Certification Program may be amended at any time to meet the needs of the program as necessary or to comply with local, state or federal quidelines/laws.